Official-MoonDao/documentation/projects/lunar-comms/Network Topology Proposal.md

 [Link to proposal on Google Docs](https://docs.google.com/document/d/13OKGTcY7E_8SW2YD9gcRXCAEBr1VexCsowVhaheWaVg/edit)
 ## Abstract

-Write a proposal for NASA's NextSTEP-2 solicitation and submit it by August 7, 2023 with the goal of receiving funding to research Mesh, Star, Unstructured, and Hybrid network topologies for lunar communications.
+Write a proposal for [[NASA]]'s NextSTEP-2 solicitation and submit it by August 7, 2023 with the goal of receiving funding to research Mesh, Star, Unstructured, and Hybrid network topologies for lunar communications.

 > [!info] Revisions
 >